TECH 1005 - Cyber Security

-Course Code TECH 1005 Course Cyber Security Coordinating Unit Technology Education Centre Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Course Description This course will provide students with foundational knowledge and skills in managing cybersecurity risks and threats at an organisational level.
+Course Code TECH 1005 Course Cyber Security Coordinating Unit Centre for STEM Education and Innovation Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Restrictions Not available to BCompSci, B MathsCompSci, BCompSci(Adv), and BE(Hons)(Soft) students Course Description This course will provide students with foundational knowledge and skills in managing cybersecurity risks and threats at an organisational level.

 Students will learn the nature and magnitude of current cyber threats; case studies in threat prevention and incident handling; strategies for organisational risk management of cyber threats; organisational mechanisms policies and procedures for minimising the risks and costs associated with breaches; current trends and developments in threats and mitigation; resources identifying new threats and approaches to mitigation.
 Assessment can include, practical exercises, quizzes, case-studies, presentations and a final exam.

 Course Coordinator: James Cormack

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesOn successful completion of this course students will be able to:

 - Identify and manage cyber security risks at an organisational level.

 - Analyse cyber security threats for specific case studies